 - - Development of React webapps to replace Nanometer Lighting's product page.
 Information about products is located on a flask server in a SQLAlchemy database, hosted on heroku

-- - Developing a tempory network on the Kosciuszko Bridge, and designed months of light shows
+- - Developing a tempory network on the Kosciuszko Bridge, and the design of months of light shows

-- - Miscellaneous networking and the development of a fileserver for the office
+- - Miscellaneous networking tasks and the development of a fileserver for the office

 I did full-stack development work for Kassen Co, a YCombinator funded startup that created a lab information management system for medical Marijuana testing laboratories

 Ran and managed the CS lab for honors students.
 I maintained the network and computers and handled support requests.
 As we've changed locations this year, I'm managed the migration.